AbdelRahmanSousa/Benchmarking-2D-to-3D-Converters/README.md

 ### Results

-- a web based dashboard that
+- a web based dashboard that can convert both floorplans and models

 #### Deployment

-- The code is deployed on local server
+- The dashboard is deployed on a local server